amado831/sysprep-image/README.md

-To activate the inactive administrator account, run the command net user administrator /active:yes If you want to enable the guest account as well run the command net user guest /active:yes
+To activate the inactive administrator account, run the command net user administrator /active:yes If you want to enable the guest account as well run the command net user guest /active:yes Launch a POWERSHELL as an ADMIN and run Get-AppxPackage -AllUsers | Remove-AppxPackage

 Remove local Administrator password.